MunawwarQamar/Human-rights-monitor/README.md

 ---

-✅ _Project developed as part of a university course on Web Services and Applied Systems Design._
+✅ _Project developed as part of a university course on Web Services._